elated-sawyer/WALL-E/README.md

 The current repository includes a demo that allows users to perform rule learning, learning rules in natural language.
 You can choose to either:

-1. Use the example trajectories we provide for rule mining.
+1. Use an example subset of trajectories we provide for rule mining.
 2. Collect and use your own trajectories from your environment for rule learning.

 ### Setup